shawnleftwich/documentation/brokers/rest.md

     "drops": [
       // same format as picks
     ],
-    "line_items": [ // Displayed and used to calculate the carrier_charge.
+    "line_items": [                                       // Recommended, displayed and used to calculate the carrier_charge.
       {
-        "external_id": "line_item_1", // You're id for matching up line items when sending back to your TMS "description": "line item description",
+        "external_id": "line_item_1",                     // You're id for matching up line items when sending back to your TMS
+        "description": "line item description",
         "total": 123.45,
         "customer_total": 150.00,
         "quantity": 5,
         "rate": 2.0,
         "type_code": "abc",
         "carrier": {                                      // Used to calculate carrier_charge for each carrier "external_id": "carrier-external-id",
           "scac": "scac",
           "name": "carrier name"